agile-rails/agile-rails/README.md

 end
 ```

-<b>Model:</b> Model's primary purposes is to represent the data and logic
+<b>2 Model file:</b> Model's primary purposes is to represent the data and logic
 of the application.
 It contains business logic, relations between data, validations

 An example of a typical model file: